Qualifications : BA, LLB, University of Auckland.

 Stephanie specialises in family, matrimonial and trust law, particularly in the areas of relationship property disputes and claims against estates and trusts.
 Stephanie advises couples on relationship property agreements, both at the commencement of a relationship and on separation.
 Stephanie’s other practice areas include applications for the appointment of property managers and welfare guardians, parenting orders and agreements, paternity and adoptions, child support and spousal support.

 Stephanie joined Tompkins Wake in 2013 and became a partner in 2014.
+Stephanie leads Tompkins Wake's Family Law practice and has been named as a recommended lawyer in The Legal 500 Asia Pacific.

 Areas of expertise